Best exercise bikes for home workouts and spin classes 2024

 Generally speaking, an exercise bike, or spin bike, will provide manually adjustable resistance, have some basic performance data, and a more upright sitting position.

-A smart bike is more interactive, and along with automatically controlling resistance for you will also allow you to attend virtual rides, gather significant performance data and have a riding position which more closely mimics that of a road bike, with realistic road-like feel when pedalling.
+A smart bike is more interactive, and along with automatically controlling resistance for you will also allow you to attend virtual rides, gather significant performance data and have a riding position which more closely mimics that of a road bike, with a realistic road-like feel when pedalling.

-In the middle is an ever growing market of a cross-over of both genres now, and a rising trend of air bikes too.
+In the middle is an ever-growing market of a cross-over of both genres now, and a rising trend of air bikes too.
 All versions of exercise bikes are becoming increasingly interactive, giving the rider an excellent choice.

 Hard to believe that exercise bikes have been around since the advent of the bike, and there were even exercise bikes on the Titanic!